martinsbruveris/score-analysis/docs/content/index.rst

 Terminology
 -----------

-At Onfido, we like to work with metrics based on acceptance and rejection, such as FAR (false acceptance rate) and FRR (false rejection rate), while the standard ML terminology talks about positive and negative classes and FPR (false positive rate) and FNR (false negative rate).
+Sometimes, we like to work with metrics based on acceptance and rejection, such as FAR (false acceptance rate) and FRR (false rejection rate), while the standard ML terminology talks about positive and negative classes and FPR (false positive rate) and FNR (false negative rate).